 In addition, consider adding support for PuSH notifications to turn your feed into a real-time stream for PuSH subscribers.

-There is a long history of the development of feeds, most of which has died to due the widespread abandonment of XML as a foundation of anything actually served on the web (largely replaced by HTML and JSON).
+There is a long history (since 1997) of the development of feeds, most of which has died to due the widespread abandonment of XML as a foundation of anything actually served on the web (largely replaced by HTML and JSON).

 - DRY violation - feed/post content is typically already visible on HTML pages, thus the XML version is a (sometimes lower fidelity even) duplicate.